lemberg/obd2-swift-lib/README.md

 #### Ok.
 And what about this?

 This is a library which can communicate with vehicles using OBD-II adapters.
-It is providing you with an opportunity for real-time vehicles diagnostics with several lines of code and without nervous.
-The library will create help you to connect with adapter and handle it's behaviour, like reconnect when something went wrong.
+It is providing you with an opportunity for real-time vehicles diagnostics with several lines of code and without being nervous.
+The library will help you to connect with adapter and handle it's behaviour, like reconnect when something went wrong.
 And!
 You don't need to parse bytes response returned from adapter by yourself because OBD2 Swift will do it for your project.

 ## Requirements